TechHutTV/homelab/media/README.md

-# Work in Progress
+# Self-Hosted Media Server and Aggregation

+This is currently a work in progress.
 Please refer to the [Servarr Docker Setup](https://wiki.servarr.com/docker-guide) for more details on installing the stack.

 ## Data Directory
 ### Folder Mapping